Posterior communicating artery

+With the anterior communicating artery, the posterior communicating arteries establish a system of collateral circulation in cerebral circulation.

+Anatomy

+The arteries contribute to the blood supply of the optic tract.

+The two posterior communicating arteries often differ in size.

+Relations

+Each posterior communicating artery is situated within the interpeduncular cistern, superolateral to the pituitary gland.
+Each are is situated upon the medial surface of the ipsilateral cerebral peduncle and adjacent to the anterior perforated substance.

+The ipsilateral oculomotor nerve (CN III) passes inferolaterally to the artery (pathology of the artery may thus compress the CN III).

 Development

 The development of the posterior cerebral artery (PCA) in the fetal brain occurs relatively late and arises from the fusion of several embryonic vessels near the caudal end of the posterior communicating artery.

 The PCA begins as a continuation of the posterior communicating artery in 70-90% of fetuses with the remainder of PCAs having a basilar origin.
 The fetal carotid origin of the PCA usually regresses as the vertebral and basilar arteries become dominant and it finds a new origin in the basilar artery.
 About 20% of adults retain PCA origin from the posterior communicating artery, and in turn, the internal carotid arteries.